Unplugged Lesson

 1 - Introduction

-This lesson will help students with the core coding concept of sequencing.
+This lesson will help students learn the core coding concept of sequencing.

 They will learn that computers follow instructions in a specific order and that a single mistake (a "bug") can change the entire outcome.